This is now in your Top Picks!

 Miracle Garden

 If you're looking to relax and take a break from the city crowds, head to the Dubai Miracle Garden – an oasis of more than 150 million flowers and plants.
-The paths are smooth and accessible for wheelchair users to explore all the flowers arranged in bright courtyards, colourful arches, intricate patterns, and a myriad of shapes to form exceptional displays.
-Located just a short drive out of the main city, the attraction also provides VIP parking, disabled toilets and club carts.
+The paths are smooth and accessible for wheelchair users to explore all the floral courtyards, colourful arches, intricate patterns and exceptional displays in a myriad of shapes.
+Located just a short drive out of the city, the attraction also offers VIP parking, disabled toilets and club carts.

 6